arvindiitm/LaneDetector/README.md

-Lane Detections using Semantic Image Segmentation with Atrous Convolution with a multi atrous rate and Boundary-aware Loss.This network uses Resnet as a backbone network for feature extraction.
+## Lane Detections using Semantic Image Segmentation with Atrous Convolution with a multi atrous rate and Boundary aware Loss.
+This network uses Resnet as a backbone network for feature extraction.
 While Atrous Convolution with multiple atrous rates make model robust to multiples scales and also reduce the parameters for filters.
 Boundary Aware Loss can help the network to learn more hard regions from the data points.

 # Prerequisite